ncsl/seek/doc/contributing.rst

 ----------------------------
 To heavily utilize Freesurfer, FSL, MRTrix3, and more, we make use of Docker.

-:doc: `To better understand how we use Docker, see our Docker playbook <docker_playbook>.`
+:doc: `To better understand how we use Docker, see our Docker playbook <docker_playbook>`